Jump to Middle Grade Reads (most of these books would be rated G or PG if they were movies)

 Brendan trys to understand his sexual identity, Vanessa fights for her relationship with Brendan, and Angel struggles with inner demons.

 Forget Me Not - Carolee Dean, 2012

 Ally is devastated when a scandalous photo of her is made public.
-While attempting to hide, she meets Elijah, a boy who has had a brush with death and can see ghosts.
+After a life-altering accident, she meets Elijah, a boy who has had a brush with death and can see ghosts.